● BITCOIN QUANTUM INSURANCE

 No subscription

 Bitcoin holders don't want recurring charges on something that needs to be permanent.
-Pay once, verifiable forever.
-Arweave's permanence is already paid up-front.
+Pay once for the mint, verifiable forever.
+The OP_RETURN write is permanent the moment Bitcoin confirms the transaction.

 Pricing — one-time, permanent